 Prenatal aromatherapy massage

-What is prenatal aromatherapy massage?
+What is prenatal aromatherapy/remedial massage?

 Aromatherapy prenatal (pregnancy) massage is a relaxing massage with essential oils designed to alleviate stress in the expectant mother and treat the symptoms which often appear during pregnancy as well as help the body maintain its optimum health during this period.
-Pregnancy can be a challenging time, physically, psychologically and emotionally, which is why it is so necessary for mums to recieve some nurturing themselves.
+Pregnancy can be a challenging time, physically, psychologically and emotionally, which is why it is so necessary for mums to receive some nurturing themselves.
 Mums are so preoccupied with changing their life and their diet so as to best nurture the new life growing within, that they may forget that they also need to be nurtured during this period.

 stress, oedema fatigue, muscular aches and pains, back strain, pain caused by varicose veins, carpal tunnel syndrome etc.